tomordonez/learning/java-essential-training/README.md

 * Then use `String.format()` passing the template and the objects or variables corresponding to the placeholders.

 **Compare string values**

+* Strings aren't compared with double equal operator but using the string method `String.equals()`, otherwise you might be comparing references to the same object.

 **Parse string values**
 **Get string values from user input**